madhavwaj/Pricing-Table/README.md

 # Pricing-Table
-This projcet shows that when width of the website decrease then it becomes vertical flexbox from horizontal.
+📄This projcet shows that when width of the website decrease then it becomes vertical flexbox from horizontal.
 After that it regulate in column.